Caller ID: Operation

 In general, CID as transmitted from the origin of the call is only the calling party's full phone number (including area code, and including international access code and country code if it's an international call).
 The calling party name is added by the consumer's terminating central office if the consumer has subscribed to that service.
 Calling name delivery is not automatic.
 A query (dip) with Signalling System 7 (SS7) query may be initiated by the called party's central office to retrieve the information for Calling Name delivery to the caller ID equipment at the subscriber's location, if the caller's name has not already been associated with the calling party's line at the originating central office.
 Canadian systems (depending on the provider) using CCS7 automatically (but not in all cases) send the calling name with the call set-up and routing information at the time of the call.

 To look up the name associated with a phone number, the carrier, in some instances, has to access that information from a third-party database, and some database providers charge a small fee for each access to such databases.
 This CNAM dip fee is very small – less than a penny per call.
 AT&T starts their negotiations for CNAM dip fees at about $.004 per lookup.
 OpenCNAM fees are a bit more expensive, up to $.0048 per lookup.
 To avoid such charges, some carriers will report the name as "unavailable", or will report the name as "(city), (state)" based on the phone number, particularly for wireless callers.
 For toll-free numbers, they may report a string such as TOLLFREE NUMBER if the name is not available in a database.

 Smartphones can use a third-party mobile app to do the name lookup in a third-party database.

+Mobile and branded caller identity

+In mobile networks, caller identification services have also been implemented as handset or carrier-integrated services rather than only as traditional network-based number or CNAM presentation.
+In 2007, Alltel introduced City ID, a Cequint application that displayed the city and state associated with an incoming telephone number on supported mobile phones.
+Verizon Wireless later introduced City ID on the LG Voyager, describing it as an application that automatically displayed the city and state where an incoming phone number was registered.

+In 2011, T-Mobile USA introduced Name ID, a Cequint-powered service that displayed caller name information for calls from numbers not stored in a user's contacts.

+Later caller identity systems expanded beyond name and number display to include call authentication and richer caller metadata.
+The STIR/SHAKEN framework authenticates Caller ID information for calls carried over IP networks, while Rich Call Data specifications allow caller information beyond the telephone number, such as calling name, logo, photo, or call reason, to be associated with a call.